YaBoiNellz/ProTask-App/README.md

-# Rehnuma Nusrat
+## Rehnuma Nusrat

 ## Contributions
 ### ToDoList
 - I first started off with implementing the task list component and used firebase real time database for the backend
 - For adding tasks I thought of what would be most useful for the user to input, while also not requiring them to put in too much info.
 - For the styling I worked on making it presentable so users would want to use the task list

 ### Settings/Notifications
 - Created the Settings Page for the user to logout and change their notification preferences
-- For the Notifications I wanted to send the user push
+- For the Notifications I wanted to send the user push notifications through firebase cloud messaging, however I didn't get to test if it works do I commented out that functionality

 ### Firebase Real Time Database
+- I used the firebase to read and write the data for the task list and also made sure the dashboard component was using the same data set to fetch the data
+- I chose this database over the firestore database because I wanted to implement the push notifications for the web while the app was turned off

 ### Making sure the components were working with each other
+- We worked on our features separately, but once we put it together there were alot of errors I had to go through and I also had to make sure the components were reading from the database properly
+- I also made sure that the components would redirect to another components when the buttons were clicked and added a sign up and logout button

 ## Challenges
-- The task list component didn't give me too much
+- The task list component didn't give me too much trouble until I started doing the read and writes to the database, but I eventually figured out how to use it
+- For the notifications I had trouble figuring out how to do it, so I commmented out the code because I didn't get to test it yet
+- For some of the dashboard components I commented out what wasn't working, beacause I didn't have enough time to fix them.
+- Time Constraint: Because of the time constraint we didn't get to implement all the features we wanted and test our features thoroughly.